jic-dtool/dtoolcore/README.rst

 - Structural metadata includes hash, size and modification time for subsequent integrity checks
 - Ability to annotate individual files with arbitrary metadata
-- Metadata stored on disk as plain text files, i.e. datasets generated using this API can be accessed without special tools
+- Metadata stored on disk as plain text files, i.e. disk datasets generated using this API can be accessed without special tools
+- Ability to create plugins for custom storage solutions
+- Plugins for iRODS and Microsoft Azure storage backends available
 - Cross-platform: Linux, Mac and Windows are all supported
 - Works with Python 2.7, 3.5 and 3.6
 - No external dependencies